Kawue/imzML-to-HDF5/README.md

 # Execution
 1. Call `activate msiparse`.
-2. Use msiproc.py to convert from imzml + ibd to h5 data.
+2. Call `python msiproc.py` to convert from imzml + ibd to h5 data.
 This requires a lot of memory for bigger imzml/ibd files and should be executed on a cluster.
+For parameter details call `msiproc.py -h`

 ## Optional
   (a).
 Provide a mir file (peak selection file) to reduce data sets generated to the specified peak selection.